-- Visit to the school by the parent and child in the term before the child starts school. - Home visit carried out by the child's teacher and teaching assistant. - Information meeting for new parents during the term before the child starts school; - Staggered admission dates allowing children to start in a smaller group; - Shorter sessions when children start and gradual introduction of lunchtime to allow children to adjust to the school environment.
+- Induction meeting for parents in the term before the child starts school. - Individual school visit where parent and child has the opportunity to meet the class teacher and teaching assistant. - Staggered admission dates allowing children to start in a smaller group. - Shorter sessions when children start and gradual introduction of lunchtime to allow children to adjust to the school environment. - Curriculum and phonics information meeting for parents after 3 weeks of school.